 There is no doubting that choristers have an unparalleled musical education steeped in tradition.
 They are educated at King’s College School, which grew from the foundations provided by King Henry VI, and is just across the river and a few minutes’ walk from King’s College Chapel, where they sing in services throughout the year.
 It is a life of full immersion – as well as going to school here, for much of the time they live here too.

 Just as singing is very much at our heart, so too is boarding.
-The fact that some choristers at King’s board informs the way we look at all aspects of possibility and opportunity for children.
+The fact that choristers at King’s board informs the way we look at all aspects of possibility and opportunity for all pupils in the school.
 In my experience, I believe this to be the real strength of boarding.
 Boarding empowers (and trusts) children to pursue their talents and goals to the highest levels of excellence.
-For choristers who are not part of the boarding house, the same expectations apply.
+For pupils who are not part of the boarding house, the same expectations apply.
 The school day is long and purposeful, creative and varied.
 Children learn to be organised and to work to targets and they are encouraged to have a voice!

 For King’s Choristers there is a very well-defined daily schedule.
 As with any high-level pursuit in sport, instrumental study, dance, or art, rigorous preparation, practice and attention to detail in the development process underpin success.
 The magic that is beamed to the world on Christmas Eve does not happen without years of training.

 The boarding experience offers support in developing a child’s sense of ownership of their own learning and life experience.
 Of course there must be scaffolding: care, kindness, trust, challenge, support and understanding.
 Staff are always around to share the joys and occasional struggles of life – or just for a chat at the end of the day.